microbiomedata/metaT/README.md

 ```
 ## Outputs
-The output files are a set of JSON formatted file such as `CDS.json`, `rRNA.json`, etc. that contains raw read counts, rpkms, and additional annotation metadata from gff file.
-File names are based on the feature (third column of a gff file) listed in gff files.
+The output file is a JSON formatted file called `output.JSON` with JSON records that contains raw read counts, rpkms, and additional annotation metadata from gff file.
 An example JSON record:

 ```json
 {